We’re currently introducing a new design and are making sure everything works.

 Remember, get a signed inventory and take photos of any damage in the property before you move in.
 Check your contract, repair any damage, and ensure nothing’s missing or broken.
 Take photos as proof you’ve left it in good order, and if your tenancy agreement states you must get the property professionally cleaned, you may have to provide receipts to prove you’ve done it.
 But if it states you need to have it cleaned to a professional standard, you could do this carefully yourself and take photos as proof.

 Does the property need a licence?

 If the property has three or more storeys, and is home to five or more people who are not related, it is a House in Multiple Occupation (HMO) and the landlord must obtain a licence from the Council.
 For more information, contact us using the details on this page.

 If the landlord fails to get a licence he can be taken to court and, on conviction, fined up to £20,000.
 Following conviction, tenants can apply for a Rent Repayment Order from the courts to reimburse them for some of the rent, if they apply within a fixed time.

 If the privately-rented property is the tenant’s sole or main residence and they are over 18 years of age, the tenant must pay council tax.
 The following must pay council tax:

 - A resident with a tenancy agreement

 - A resident with a licence agreement

-If the property is a House in Multiple Occupation (HMO), where the residents have separate leases or licences, and only occupy or pay rent for part of the property (eg bedsit with shared facilities), the property's owner is liable for council tax, and must pay the bill.
+If the property is an House in Multiple Occupation (HMO), where the residents have separate leases or licences, and only occupy or pay rent for part of the property (eg bedsit with shared facilities), the property’s owner is liable for council tax, and must pay the bill.